A quick look at the most common problems that printers encounter, contributed by printer firm NetPublications who have more than 25 years’ experience.

 Will either print blank or a low resolution image in its place.

 9/ Wrong applications used for complex page layouts

-Use publishing programs like Indesign, Quark or Pagemaker.
-MS Word is great for word processing at your desk, when you can print to your printer.
-Limitations in software make it difficult to do proper, efficient layout.
+Use publishing programs like InDesign or Quark.
+MS Word is great for word processing at your desk, when you can print to your printer, but software limitations make it difficult to do proper, efficient layout.
 Any MS Word files presented for offset printing will have to be converted to PDF.
-MS PowerPoint is great for creating slides / transparencies for a presentation.
-Limitations in the software prevent this from being an efficient layout program.
+MS PowerPoint is useful for creating slides for a presentation, but limitations prevent this from being an efficient layout program.
 Any PowerPoint files presented for offset printing will have to be converted to PDF.

 10/ Not supplying a hard copy proof

-This helps us spot potential problems.
-Please supply final color or B&W laser printouts with your digital files.
+This helps us to spot potential problems.
+Please supply final color or black and white laser printouts with your digital files.
 Printouts should be at actual size (100%).
 If the image area in the page file exceeds the size of a laser or inkjet print, output the laser at a reduced percentage, but clearly note the amount of reduction.

 - 12 money-saving questions to ask before printing (here on davidairey.com — the reader comments add value)

 - Design guide for print (another from the archives, with a few basic print terms explained)